libbyshoop/runestone/source/classactivities/WingDebugger.rst

 "Traceback," and give the computer's best information about the error.

-.. note:: the following example 'scripts' are to illustrate
+.. note:: The following example 'programs' are to illustrate
           points.
 You should be in the habit of writing functions by now for most of your work.

 Example 1:
 ^^^^^^^^^^

-Examine the script below.
-When run, this script generated the error message that appears below that.
-Note that in Wing's editor this script underlined all of line 4.
+Examine the sourcecode below.
+When run, this generated the error message that appears below that.
+Note that in Wing's editor this program underlined all of line 4.

 .. sourcecode:: python

-    # script with bugs
+    # program with bugs

     x = 3
      y = 4